 After restructuring Siemens many times in recent years, in 2019 the corporate structure is:

-g. compression equipment, small/large turbines, high voltage switch gear & devices, field service support, etc.
+e. g. oil and gas business, compression equipment, small/large turbines, high voltage switch gear & devices, field service support, etc.

 - Smart Infrastructure